 While checking the contents of my digital photo albums, I ran across a series of pictures I took nearly two months ago at Borobudur.

-Yes, that ancient Buddhist temple.
+ancient Buddhist temple.
 I came there looking for reliefs that might produce evidence on the equipments and practices of ancient/medieval Javanese archery, and sure I wasn't disappointed.
 Just look at this one.

 The most important insight here is that the bow is depicted as a simple arc, without recurves or set-back grips or anything like that.
 The length, as far as I can judge from a rough measurement, is equivalent to the distance from the ground to the archer's neck when the bow is at full draw.
 Of course, the proportions weren't necessarily true to life even when the relief was sculpted, but dubious evidence is more evidence than no evidence at all...

 Here's a close-up I took in an attempt to see what kind of draw the archer is using.
 Unfortunately, the carving is heavily weathered in this area, so I can't really tell whether the sculptor meant to represent a thumb draw (rotated by artistic convention to show all the fingers) or a pinch draw.
 I can even interpret it as a three-fingered draw with a rather unusual method for tucking the little finger out of the way!

 This panel shows a bow in use alongside blowpipes.
 Evidently, both technologies were known and used in 8th-century Java.
 One might argue that this juxtaposition didn't necessarily mean that both were used in warfare, though, since in this scene the people are shooting at an "army" of monkeys in a situation that could have been more akin to hunting than to a proper battle.